The idea of this session is to start slow… we start as slowly as necessary so that everyone can join in, and maybe we gradually get faster.

 The plan is that we nominate a tune of the month so we know what to practice.
 If you prefer to read music, you can, and if you’d like to hear it and copy, that’s fine too.
 Ideally, we play by heart (the dots are merely a starting point).
 I’ve managed to upload some music script (see tune pages) and more importantly, attached links to a few youtube videos so we have an idea of what it could sound like.
 If you come across other good recordings, please do add them to the comments.
 We will definitely play the tune of the month and quite a few others depending on the mood.

 We will play the Tune of the Month and a selection of the others listed here.
-Please do suggest tunes you’ve been practicing.
+Please do say tunes you’ve been practicing.
 The idea of the slow session is to create a monthly goal for ourselves to learn by heart and to enjoy tunes that grow gradually more familiar.
 Gradually we are adding to our list of tunes and perhaps you have a favourite you would like to add?
 There is a list of the easier tunes on the Tune of the month page if you want to know where to start.

-I’ve been inspired to learn and play much better thanks to being taught by Jane Griffiths (editor of Traditional Fiddle, OUP) and also to a slow session in Wantage (3.15pm second Sunday of the month at the Shoulder of Mutton, but is now found at The Bell at Grove pub in Wantage) and I thought it would be a nice thing to have a local one in Oxford.
+I’ve been inspired to learn and play much better thanks to being taught by Jane Griffiths (editor of Traditional Fiddle, OUP) and also to a slow session in Wantage (2.30pm second Sunday of the month that used to be at the Shoulder of Mutton, but is now found at The Bell at Grove pub in Wantage) and I thought it would be a nice thing to have a local one in Oxford.
 No doubt this Oxford slow session will evolve as we develop as players.
 The website is just a place to park the music that we accumulate and share links.
 On our fifth anniversary, Michael took a 360º video of us playing Ille Bhig, so have a look on that page!
 We are not quite ten yet, but Peter took a couple of videos of us in March 2023, so you can see us in our new venue.
 Have a look at Eade Road and Motorway Mazurka for the films.

 Anyone with an instrument is welcome.